ISRC-Development/Tutorials/Mission Folders.md

 * Initially, there will only be a single file called `mission.sqm` located in the folder.

-* This is because we haven't added any scripts to or mission yet.
+* This is because we haven't added any scripts to our mission yet.

 * Mission Folders are named strictly for functionality and can only be in the format as follows: `My Mission Name.MyMapName`.